Border disease

 Border disease (BD) is a viral disease of sheep and goats, primarily causing congenital diseases, but can also cause acute and persistent infections.
 It first appeared in the border regions of England and Wales in 1959, and has since spread world-wide.
 Lambs that are born with BD are commonly known as 'hairy shakers' due to the primary presentation of the disease.
 The disease was recognized before the virus, therefore the common name of the disease predates the understanding of the viral pathology.
 The virus can cause a significant reduction in the percentage of surviving lambs, thus it has a large economic impact on farmers.

 Virus

-Border disease is caused by Pestivirus D, also called simply "border disease virus" (BDV), in the family Flaviviridae.
+Border disease is caused by "Border disease virus" (BDV), in the family Flaviviridae.
 It is the same virus causing the disease.
 It was given a scientific name in 2018 by the International Committee on Taxonomy of Viruses, after it had been identified.
 This virus is not host exclusive.
 It is noncytopathogenic -it does not kill its host cells.

 It is a single stranded RNA virus that is labile in the environment.